orenmagid/tic_tac_word_frontend/README.md

 # Tic Tac Word

-This is the frontend repository for an app <a href="https://github.com/BrittBarrow">Brittany Barrow</a> and I worked on for the JavaScript Module of Flatiron School's Immersive Software Engineering Bootcamp.
+This is the frontend repository for an app <a href="https://github.com/BrittBarrow">Brittany Barrow</a> and I worked on for the JavaScript Module of the Flatiron School's Immersive Software Engineering Bootcamp.
 The backend repository is available <a href="https://github.com/orenmagid/tic_tac_word_backend">here</a>.

 It's a (hopefully) fun game that combines tic tac toe and a vocabulary building, word-guessing game.